McKael/madonctl/README.md

 ### From source

-To install the application from source (you need to have Go), just type:
+To install the application from source (you need to have Go >= 1.5), just type:

     go get github.com/McKael/madonctl